15 Indian PMs and Their Decisions That Changed India

 Place of Birth: Mughalsarai

-Qualification: Bachelor’s in philosophy and ethics, Vidyapith
+Qualification: Bachelor’s in Philosophy and Ethics, Vidyapith

 Lal Bahadur Shastri’s Notable Achievements

-Faced with food shortages, Shastri promoted high-yield seeds and irrigation.
-Wheat output rose from 12M tons (1965) to 20M by 1970.
+• Green Revolution Kickstart: Faced with food shortages, Shastri promoted high-yield seeds and irrigation.
+Wheat output rose from 12 million tons (1965) to 20 million by 1970.

-Successfully defended India in the 1965 war with Pakistan and signed the Tashkent Agreement.
+• 1965 War Leadership: Successfully defended India in the 1965 war with Pakistan and signed the Tashkent Agreement.

 Why It Still Matters Today